A new year is fast approaching, which means it’s time to make your New Year’s resolutions.

 Look specifically for curling or missing shingles, soft spots, or any flashing that may have pulled away.
-These are very minor things that should be taken care of immediately, so they do not turn into the monster that roof replacement can be.
-Stauffer explains that she sees most roof replacements starting around $8,000 but has seen them cost homeowners up to $20,000.
-Properly maintained, an asphalt shingle roof should last you around 30 years and a metal roof can go much longer than that when installed correctly.
+These very minor things should be taken care of immediately, so they do not turn into the monster that roof replacement can be.
+Stauffer explains that she sees most roof replacement costs ranging from $8,000 to $20,000.
+Properly maintained, an asphalt shingle roof should last you around 30 years and a metal roof can last longer when installed correctly.

 Here are a few other outdoor projects you may want to tackle this year:

 Instead of making a list of home improvement tasks that you want to tackle when you can, choose a specific day to address these smaller projects.
 This allows you to save time and be more effective overall because you are less likely to be distracted by other daily tasks.

 Focusing on non-urgent tasks such as simple home improvement projects should not be part of your daily planning cycle.
 Instead, schedule a day to handle these all at once.

 As my executive coach Stever Robbins once told me, these projects, while often low priority in the grand scheme of things, create psychological drag.
 Being reminded of these unfinished projects and tasks, whether that's seeing the burned-out bulb when you head down to the basement or the unmended pair of pants in your laundry room, pulls you out of your flow and introduces little bits of stress in your day that build up over time.

 Scheduling a day to take care of all these often smaller projects helps remove the psychological drag and makes you more effective overall, even if the individual tasks and projects don't have a huge impact.